jillianderson8/jillianderson8.github.io/BC_Wine.md

         panel.grid.major.y=element_blank())

 ```
+### The Learning
+This graph was my first attempt at creating a boxplot.
+While I am happy with the final result, I encountered a few unexpected bumps along the way.
+Initially, I had hoped to include the full range of wine prices, excluding outliers, for each country.
+This was my goal, as I felt readers were much more likely to understand minimum and maximum, rather than percentiles.
+However, these are typically encoded using whiskers, a feature I was hoping to remove.
+Despite looking for alternatives, I was unable to find a way to turn whiskers into extensions of the box.
+Instead, I opted to include a guide for how to read my boxplots.
+This helps ensure readers are aware of the statistics I am displaying.

 ##### Footnotes:
 [^1]: Open Data BC. (u.d.).
 BC Liquor Store Price List [Data set].
 Retrieved March 26, 2016 from: https://www.opendatabc.ca/dataset/bc-liquor-store-product-price-list-current-prices